CSP regional authorization tenant consolidation

 Disabling the CSP subscription under the Transitioning From partner accounts stops any future billing.
 You do not have to manually disable Azure subscriptions, because Azure subscriptions are automatically disabled during the migration process.

-Sign in to the Dashboard with the Transitioning From CSP account and navigate to the customer list.
+Sign in to the Partner Center with the Transitioning From CSP account and navigate to the customer list.

 Open the customer with subscriptions to disable, and then select the first offer to disable.